IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo - Appendix.md

 	- also use to transport sahuagin in cargo
 Reservoir Attacks
 - Owl gets more latitude to move after Gyrfalcon taken out
-- Planning to systematically take out reservoirs in each column to search for Cory's true name, weaken Avizallo (need to import water or import Felichian priests)
+- Planning to systematically take out reservoirs in each column to search for Cory's true name / info on Nexida, weaken Avizallo (need to import water or import Felichian priests)
 	- Cisterns are connected to Tensorat's old workshop
 - Use sahuagin to attack bc automata can't go in water
 - Reservoir system of La Sul was destroyed a few weeks ago